-It is used to treat high levels of cholesterol and triglycerides in the blood.
+It is used to treat high cholesterol levels and triglycerides in the blood.

 Fenofibrate tablets should be administered with meals, thus optimizing the bioavailability of the medication.

-The initial treatment for dyslipidemia is a specific dietary therapy for this type of lipoprotein disorder.
+The initial treatment for dyslipidemia is a specific dietary therapy for this lipoprotein disorder.

-In such cases, the interruption of the specific causative agent may obviate the need for pharmacological treatment for hypertriglyceridemia.
+In such cases, interrupting the specific causative agent may prevent the need for pharmacological treatment for hypertriglyceridemia.

 The administration of fenofibrate capsules should be for oral use.